Supporting someone with a mental health problem

 For those who have a mental health problem, there may be periods of time when things are not manageable.
 Harder times may be triggered if your friend has been over-stressed or there has been a traumatic event or a change in medication.

 These things can trigger the characteristics of the mental health problem they experience.
 This is often called an ‘episode’.

 If you’re concerned your friend is not behaving as they normally would, encourage them to talk to someone they trust like their doctor, psychologist or psychiatrist.

 If you think your friend is likely to hurt themselves or someone else, find some help immediately even if they don’t want you to.

 Sometimes when we’re helping a friend we forget to look after ourselves.
 Take care of your own needs as well as helping your friend.

-Make sure that you don’t give up things you enjoy, and if you’re feeling tired or overwhelmed take some time out and relax.
+Make sure you don’t give up things you enjoy, and if you’re feeling tired or overwhelmed take some time out and relax.